 Because Costa Rica has dedicated so much to creating an excellent tourism industry, there are lodging options for everyone’s taste and budget.

-You can find everything from hostels that only cost a few US dollars per night, to hotels and luxury lodges that cost more than $500 per night.
+You can find everything from hostels that only cost a few US dollars per night to hotels and luxury lodges that cost more than $650 per night.

-How much do food and other items cost in Costa Rica?
+How much does food cost in Costa Rica?

-But if you want to try the new Costa Rican cuisine, you can find, almost at every destination, a restaurant that is experimenting with fusion cuisine.
-There you can try exotic tropical ingredients beautifully and tastefully presented.
-The cost of a meal at such restaurants can vary from $15 to $40 a plate, sometimes a bit more if you decide to eat a dish that includes lobster or imported products.
+Depending on what you order, the meal cost can vary from $15 to $40 a plate, sometimes a bit more if you eat a dish that includes lobster or imported products.

 One thing that is important to mention is that alcohol, in general, is expensive in Costa Rica.
-A beer at a bar can cost from $2 for local beers to $6 for artisanal and imported beers.
+For example, a beer at a bar can cost from $2 for local beers to $6 for artisanal and imported beers.

-One thing that is very affordable (and also delicious) in Costa Rica is fruit, especially the fruit that is in season.
-For example, mangos are in season from March to May, and you can find it in local markets for as little as $0.40 per pound.
+One very affordable thing (and also delicious) in Costa Rica is fruit, especially the fruit that is in season.
+For example, mangos are in season from March to May, and you can find them in local markets for as little as $0.40 per pound.